 Back at the house, Chef Joe led us through the mozzarella-making process, which is surprisingly quick and easy.
 The kids were amazed to learn that it takes a half-gallon of milk to make just one ball of cheese.
 We’ve printed the complete homemade mozzarella cheese recipe in our Recipe section.

 Next we cooked down the tomatoes and basil to make a simple summer tomato sauce.
-(Check out our tomato sauce recipe here) and prepped the toppings and the pizza dough.
-(We also cheated a little on the whole “homemade” thing; we didn’t make our own pizza dough.
-This time we bought some fresh dough from a local pizzeria).
+(Check out our tomato sauce recipe here).
+We also prepped the toppings and the pizza dough.
+(OK, we cheated a little on the “homemade” dough part.
+This time we bought some fresh dough from a local pizzeria.
+But if you want to, you can make homemade pizza dough using this recipe.)

 Once the oven was heated, we were ready to go.
 With the high heat of the wood-burning stove, the pizzas were ready to eat in about three or four minutes (give or take a day’s worth of prep work).